decretist/Dissertation/Chapter4/chapter4.md

 [^25]: Much of the analysis from this point forward will take advantage of the specialized capabilities of a Python software library called pandas.
-The name pandas is not a reference to the charismatic animal, but an acronym derived from the term "panel data."
-The package is widely used in the field of data science, and provides a dataframe abstraction that represents two-dimensional numerical word-frequency data in a much more natural way than native Python data structure like lists and dictionaries do.
+The name pandas is not a reference to the charismatic animal but an acronym derived from the term "panel data."
+The package is widely used in the field of data science and provides a dataframe abstraction that represents two-dimensional numerical word-frequency data in a much more natural way than native Python data structure like lists and dictionaries do.
 The pandas dataframe abstraction